 Featuring Chase Hall in conversation with Sayantan Mukhopadhyay, Assistant Curator of Modern and Contemporary Art

+Multidisciplinary artist Chase Hall explores race, identity, and history through narratives of power, earning him recognition as an essential voice in American contemporary art today.
 His distinctive paintings, using unprimed cotton canvas and coffee stains, reflect his mixed-race experience in America, blending symbolism and storytelling.
-Hall has completed residencies at Skowhegan and MASS MoCA and had his first museum solo exhibition at the SCAD Museum of Art, Savannah GA, in 2023.
+Hall has completed residencies at Skowhegan and MASS MoCA and had his first museum solo exhibition at the SCAD Museum of Art in 2023.

 You can also email hello@portlandmuseum.org or call (207) 775-6148 x 1 to register.

-Made possible by the Leonard and Merle Nelson Social Justice Fund at the Portland Museum of Art.
+This program is generously made possible by the Leonard and Merle Nelson Social Justice Fund at the Portland Museum of Art.

 The purpose of the Leonard and Merle Nelson Social Justice Fund is to honor those artists whose commitment to social justice is manifested in their work and lives.
 The fund supports exhibitions, lectures, scholarships, programs, or acquisitions that directly or indirectly address the relationship between works of art and social justice.